-Legatum, an organization that has prosperity index.
-And they ranked by categories of economy, entrepreneurship, and opportunity, governance (where New Zealand is 2nd), education (Australia was 1st), health (USA was 1st) despite all the changes in the last eight years that have been so commented on.
+Legatum, an organization that has a prosperity index.
+And they ranked by categories of economy, entrepreneurship, and opportunity, governance (where New Zealand is 2nd), education (Australia was 1st), health (the USA was 1st) despite all the changes in the last eight years that have been so commented on.

 They have Safety and Security and the USA is an anomaly there, which we look at in a minute, at 33rd; Personal Freedom, Canada is 1st; Social capital, New Zealand is 1st in that ranking.